jzerbe/jzerbe.github.com/_posts/2026-03-17-quantifying-and-mitigating-stress.md

 - Meditating at least every other day

 What I have noticed about myself:
 - Blood pressure readings are averaging 10-20 lower.
-I take readings on left and right upper arms after my mediation practice in between meals.
+I take readings on left and right upper arms after my meditation practice in between meals.
 - I am more often the person I want to be
 - I do not seem to focus on negatives as much

-What I am not doing:
+What I am __not__ doing:
 - Coming up with easy/fake solutions like quitting my job, isolating, or taking drugs
 - Giving up on having an interesting and integrated life - money+purpose+mental interest still must align
 - Giving up on optionality - I want to live somewhere, see certain people, eat certain foods, or pursue being active at certain times